WoComtoQC/wocomtoqc.github.io/faq.md

 Although the event is open to anyone willing to attend, the target audience for this workshop are STEM student,  at the levels of `Masters`, but also interested PhD's and young researchers, and of course [**AIMS students**](https://aims.ac.za/).
 As prerequisites, we shal leverage on Computational skills: Background that includes some (beginners' level) Python/R; Rudimentary knowledge of programming in Python.
 It is not required but would be an advantage if one followed an undergraduate course in topology (e.g. chapter 1-3 of `J.R.
 Munkres: Topology`).
 Ideally, the student should be familiar with the construction of free vector spaces and quotient vector spaces, representation of linear maps by matrices, and matrix operations such as multiplication and row/column operations.
 We will mostly be concerned with finite-dimensional vector spaces over the field of two elements (and occasionally other prime fields).

+### I have not registered, can I still attend?
+Yes, you can still attend even though registration is closed. [**Here is the link to our Slack**](https://join.slack.com/t/wocomtoqc/shared_invite/zt-1m9fmhp82-rrOnfEMqyc3tA0O0bBPGvg).
+We'll post a link to join the sessions via Zoom even if you aren't able to register!
+Feel free to reach out to [**Colleen**](https://www.linkedin.com/in/colleenmfarrelly/) or [**Yaé**](https://www.linkedin.com/in/gabayae/), should experience any problem.

 ### A few other things: